 If you love taking long walks, there is no better city than Rome.
 Its attractions are endless; the many itineraries that this immense and wonderful city offers are an indispensable invitation to walk it from top to bottom to discover every corner, even the less known ones, while you stay in shape.

 In addition to allowing you to go jogging, the quays of its river also have long cycle paths for lovers of two wheels.
 Here, you can cross the city entirely below street level and experience in an unusual way, without traffic and intersections.
-If you are passionate about rowing, you can sail its blond waters and live a privileged and intimate experience face to face with history.
+If you are passionate about rowing, you can sail the blond waters of the Tiber to live a privileged and intimate experience face to face with history.
+To practice this ancient and noble discipline you must be a member or enrolled in a rowing course at one of the historic clubs of Rome.

 Fans of this ancient and noble discipline can also enjoy the area of the EUR district Lake, the artificial pond designed by architect Marcello Piacentini; located within the larger EUR district Central Park, it is a true jewel of landscape architecture.